We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 No monthly payments

-One of the biggest benefits of home equity sharing is that there are no monthly payments involved, so it won’t be a hit to your cash flow.
+One of the biggest benefits of home equity sharing is that no monthly payments are involved, so it won’t be a hit to your cash flow.
 Since you're not taking out a loan, you don't have a repayment schedule to adhere to.
 This can be a relief, especially if you're on a tight budget or have variable income.
 It gives you more financial breathing room than a home equity loan or line of credit, which would require regular payments.

 Flexibility with how the funds can be used